mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 ELI BOARDING PINNACE
 The Eli Boarding Pinnace seems designed to fit within the recently spotted Eli Marauder.
-The pinnace’s wedge-shaped body and triangular cross section fit into a custom rear docking bay on the corsair.
+The pinnace's wedge-shaped body and triangular cross section fit into a custom rear docking bay on the corsair.
 The pinnace itself is limited to 3G acceleration but is highly manoeuvrable and, like its parent craft, stealth-coated, allowing it to close on unsuspecting ships.
 Equipped with a breaching tube and forced-linkage apparatus, the pinnace can board a resisting vessel and quickly transfer its squad of raiders.
-Inside the pinnace’s passenger compartment, the raiders maintain a full brig and armory.
+Inside the pinnace's passenger compartment, the raiders maintain a full brig and armory.
 While capable of storing cargo, the pinnace generally awaits its mothership before stripping captured ships of valuable cargo.